codepath/android_guides/Extended-ActionBar-Guide.md

 getActionBar().setDisplayOptions(ActionBar.DISPLAY_SHOW_CUSTOM | ActionBar.DISPLAY_SHOW_HOME);
 ```

-Also, please note the comments mentioned in the setCustomView method in the Android documentation:
+Note that this can also help ensure that the tabs appear below the title when using `ActionBarSherlock` caused by [a bug with the ActionBar](https://github.com/JakeWharton/ActionBarSherlock/issues/327).
+Also, please note the comments mentioned in the `setCustomView` method in the Android documentation:

 "Custom navigation views appear between the application icon and any action buttons and may use any space available there."

-In other words, you can still define an onCreateOptionsMenu() method in your Activity to define the action buttons.
+In other words, you can **still define an `onCreateOptionsMenu` method** in your Activity to define the action buttons.
 This custom view will then share space with the action buttons, which normally are placed to the right side of the Action Bar.

-Note that this can also help ensure that the tabs appear below the title when using `ActionBarSherlock` caused by [a bug with the ActionBar](https://github.com/JakeWharton/ActionBarSherlock/issues/327).

 ### Custom ActionBar Styles